top of page

 Tourist

-Can open for duration of travel; funds must be repatriated after return
+Can open for the duration of travel; funds must be repatriated after return

 Trade fair/exporter